pivoine31/esp32-weather-epd-pvmod/README.md

 + In case of HTTP error, wake-up interval is shortened to 60 sec to permit a quick recovery (however, this is limited to 10 consecutives intervals)

 HINTS
-+ Entering USB download mode :
++ Entering USB download mode:
  When uploading using USB, to enter boot mode, press and release the reset button when "connecting ..." appears (need to be quick because the sequence does not last long)
-+ Setting-up the download mode (USB or OTA arduino mode) is done through the [upload] section in platform.ini (see comments)
++ Setting-up the download mode (USB or OTA arduino mode) is done through the [upload] section in platform.ini (see comments in this file)